antunjurkovic-collab/trusted-collab-tunnel/README.md

 - Headers on M_URL: `Link: <C_URL>; rel="canonical"`, `ETag: "sha256-…"`, `Cache-Control: max-age=0, must-revalidate, stale-while-revalidate=60, stale-if-error=86400`, `Vary: Accept-Encoding`
 - Conditional GET: honors `If-None-Match` and returns `304` (no body) on match; works for HEAD and GET

-**Note on ETags:** TCT uses strong ETags based on content hash (template-invariant), not JSON byte hash.
-This means the same article content produces the same ETag regardless of HTML presentation or theme changes.
-See specification for detailed computation semantics.
+**Note on ETags and Hash Computation:** This implementation uses TCT Method B (Content-Locked Strong-Content) where the hash is computed from normalized content text, not JSON bytes.
+This produces template-invariant hashes: the same article content generates the same ETag regardless of HTML presentation or theme changes.
+All JSON fields are deterministic functions of content, ensuring RFC 9110 compliance for strong ETags.
+See draft-jurkovikj-collab-tunnel-00 Section "Strong ETag and Parity (Normative)" for detailed semantics.

 ### M-URL JSON Response Format